-The IADR Professional Conduct at Meetings Policy outlines our expectations for all those who participate in the IADR General Session & Exhibition as well as the consequences for unacceptable behavior.
+The IADR Professional Conduct at Meetings Policy outlines our expectations for all those who participate in any IADR meeting or event, to include the IADR General Session & Exhibition, IADR Webinars and all other in person, hybrid and virtual events, as well as the consequences for unacceptable behavior.

 2. Expected Behavior

-We expect all participants at the IADR General Session & Exhibition (attendees, members, vendors, exhibitors, contractors, staff and venue staff) to abide by this IADR Professional Conduct at Meetings Policy in all venues at the IADR General Session & Exhibition, including ancillary events and official and unofficial social gatherings.
+We expect all in person, hybrid and virtual meeting participants (attendees, members, vendors, exhibitors, contractors, staff and venue staff) to abide by this IADR Professional Conduct at Meetings Policy in all venues of IADR meetings, including ancillary events and official and unofficial social gatherings.

 - Exercise consideration and respect in your speech and actions.

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.

 - Be mindful of your surroundings and of your fellow participants.